 UX/UI design is a tricky trade made even more challenging by the ever-changing nature of user behavior.
 The way visitors search, visit, browse and engage with your website today is not necessarily how they will experience your site in the future.
 Take mobile web browsing, for example.

-The trick to connecting with this “moving target” is a dual design approach that incorporates “growth-driven” and “mobile-first” design elements.
+The trick to connecting with this moving target is a dual web design approach that incorporates growth-driven and mobile-first design elements.

-Traditional websites were created from start to finish and launched all at once while owners and development teams waited with bated breath to find out if their assumptions were correct.
-In many cases, it made financial sense to settle for issues rather than fix them.
-Growth Driven Design (GDD) is a development process that launches your website in small increments.
-As each increment goes live, the development team monitors performance, analyzes data and uses visitor feedback to inform the development of the next segment or to correct issues.
-The result is a highly dynamic website that goes hand-in-hand with mobile-first design and continually adapts to align with user behavior.
+Traditionally, websites were developed from start to finish and launched all at once, while owners and development teams waited with bated breath to find out if their assumptions were correct.
+Growth Driven Design (GDD), on the other hand, is a development process that launches your website incrementally.
+As each part of the whole goes live, the development team monitors performance, analyzes data and uses visitor feedback to inform next development phases or to correct unintended issues.
+The end result is a dynamic website that goes hand-in-hand with mobile-first design and is adaptable to user behavior.

-Bounce rate is the percentage of people that land on a webpage, do nothing, and leave shortly after.
-If your bounce rate is off the charts (above 55 percent), there’s a good chance landing page content isn’t meeting visitor needs, the overall quality of the website gives a poor first impression, or your site takes too long to load.
+While user actions can tell you a lot about your website, so can their inaction.
+Bounce rate refers to the percentage of people that land on a webpage, do nothing and leave shortly after.
+In the case of B2B websites, the average bounce rate is between 25% and 55%9.
+When your bounce rate extends beyond that 55% mark, you enter that territory where content likely isn’t meeting user needs, the overall quality of the website gives a poor first impression, or your website takes too long to render.

-If your webpage content does not clearly provide a visitor with the information they seek or — worse — doesn’t attract the right visitors, you may not have a deep enough understanding of your target audience.
-We use buyer personas (among other tactics) to correct this problem.
+If your webpage content does not clearly provide a visitor with the information they seek or, worse, doesn’t attract the right visitors, you may not have a deep enough understanding of your target audience.
+We use buyer personas (among other tactics) to address and correct this problem.

-Buyer Personas are fictitious profiles that represent the different segments of your target audience and explore deep-level insights about your most desirable prospects, including:
+Buyer Personas are semi-fictitious profiles that represent the different segments of your target audience and explore deep-level insights about your most desirable prospects, including:

-High bounce rates also indicate that your pages may take too long to load.
+Elevated bounce rates also indicate that your website pages may take too long to load.

-If your website is lagging, a redesign will address the developmental factors that contribute to speed, including:
+If your website is lagging, a redesign should address the developmental factors that contribute to lag, including:

-Because growth-driven design hinges on user feedback, this process will turn your website into a powerful data source.
+Because growth-driven design hinges on user feedback, this process turns your website into a powerful data source.
 To harness this data, you’ll also need: